-Sterling went on to win 9 world and national championship at the IFSHA Grand Nationals in St Louis, Las Vegas and Del Mar, doing what he does best, with his trademark tail dragging 2 feet behind him.
+Sterling went on to win 9 world and national championships at the IFSHA Grand Nationals in St Louis, Las Vegas and Del Mar, doing what he does best, with his trademark tail dragging 2 feet behind him.
 Although I have shown numerous Friesian horses and imported more than 1500 Friesian horses, Sterling was the only horse the crowd and onlookers would mutter… ohhhh WOW… as I rode by on “sterling mule”.
 He was captivating, even to an uneducated fair goer that wandered into watching a horse show, never seeing a Friesian horse before.
 His fallen crest straightened up when he set his head, and when he won at the Grand Nationals, he always won world and national championships with unanimous decisions by the three judge panels.

 All of a sudden, Sterling was a “star” and people wanted to just come by and see him.
 Magazines and companies wanted to use his “image” in their advertising: Venus Vineyards used Sterling and my silhouette, a picture taken at dusk, cantering up a vineyard hill, as their wine label for their Wild Woman series of wines they were releasing.
-Retired from showing in 2012, Sterling enjoyed greeting newcomers at Fairytale Friesian Finder Service, LLC by being their FIRST ride on a Friesian, serving as an amazing Friesian delegate, taking care of even the most timid children and beginner riders.
+Retired from showing in 2012, Sterling enjoyed greeting newcomers at Fairytale Friesian Finder Service, INC by being their FIRST ride on a Friesian, serving as an amazing Friesian delegate, taking care of even the most timid children and beginner riders.

 When he first arrived, I had hoped Sterling could trail ride, but Sterling wasn’t so sure about that.
 Sterling was flat terrified of the large rock formations on our Marin trails and would throw his head up, and stand stoically, spin around and head back to the barn, or rear, whenever we came across large rocks on a trail.
 I didn’t think this horse would ever trust me, and I would get off and lead him past the “scary” rocks.
 It took over a year before Sterling trusted me enough to ride by the rock formations on our trail rides, without me dismounting and going first, past the apparently spooky architecture.
 But he went on to be my best trail horse EVER, navigating steep trails, earning our 5 year pin for Las Estrellas de Valle—an annual horse camping trip with 120 women; and riding in Golden Gate Park.
 Just 7 days before his death, there was Sterling riding on Limantour Beach in Pt Reyes, refusing to be second next to his Friesian stablemate, Ate, happiest with his ears always forward when he was in the lead.